NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_Pipelines.md

 * Steps:
  * Use the Web UI to create a new tag `v1.0`
  * Verify the `publish` job
-* Bonus:
- * Create a `End Of Training Release` Release from the new tag

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: CI: Trigger Pipeline Rules